MScholtes/VirtualDesktop/README.md

 ## Description:
 Command line tool to manage the virtual desktops of Windows 10.
 Parameters can be given as a sequence of commands.
-The result - most of thetimes the number of the processed desktop - can be used as input for the next parameter.
+The result - most of the times the number of the processed desktop - can be used as input for the next parameter.
 The result of the last command is returned as error level.
 Virtual desktop numbers start with 0.

 ## Parameters (leading / can be omitted or - can be used instead):